Markkinointi & Mainonta

+The target audience of M&M was marketing professionals, including the managers and decision makers in the field.
 The magazine published annual lists such as Top 300 brands.
 The editors of the magazine joined a jury members in the Epica contest on Europe's best advertising.
 The last edition of the magazine appeared on 18 December 2020.
-The parent company, Alma Talent, also closed two other magazines, Metallitekniikan and Tekniikan Historian.
+The parent company, Alma Talent, also closed two other magazines, Metallitekniikka and Tekniikan Historia.

-In 2018 M&M sold 3,500 copies.
+M&M sold 3,500 copies in 2018.